jflam/ai-starter-app-postgis/README.md

-# Modern Spatial Data Web Application Template
+# Modern Spatial Data Web Application Starter App

-A modern full-stack application template with spatial data capabilities built with:
+A modern full-stack application starter app with spatial data capabilities built with:

 - React with TypeScript for the frontend
 - Vite 6 for fast development and optimized builds